madelinelimm/CookiecutR/README.md

 `pip3 install -U cookiecutter`

-# Step by step guide to clone from R
+# Step by step guide to clone using R
 1. Create new repository on github and start a new project in R

 2. Connect remote and local project: